 Investments in the following sectors are permanently excluded: alcohol, tobacco, conventional finance (ribā-based), weapons manufacture, gambling, adult entertainment, pork production.
 Additionally, enterprises with >30% revenue from ḥarām-adjacent activities are excluded unless effective separation can be demonstrated.

-Sharī'ah Board Mandate
+Sharī'ah Compliance Mandate

 Member Protections